roob-p/SkipUacTask-PlayniteExtension/README.md

   - If there isn't any action and the game is managed by the library integration, a file dialog pointing on install folder appears, prompting you to choose the game's exe.
   - If there's a gameaction with an empty path on top, or if the path content is unsopported (e.g, a manual in .pdf) the same file dialog appears.
   - If there's an action with an exe defined on top, the path content will be taken.
-- **For Steam, Epic, and Ubisoft Connect games, the client process will be terminated, restarted with elevated privileges, and then the game will be launched through the chosen executable.**
+- **For Steam, Epic, and Ubisoft Connect games, the client process will be terminated, restarted with elevated privileges, and then the game will be launched through the chosen executable.
+Once the game is closed, the client will be ended and relaunched agaom without administrative rights.**

 ## Troubleshooting and Configuration: